 The tooth’s roots aren’t protected with enamel like the rest of the tooth, so if they are exposed, they are prone to decay, and eventually, you could lose the tooth or teeth.
 Treating gum recession as early as possible is extremely important.

 Some people choose to get a gum graft for cosmetic reasons.
 If you have an uneven gumline or some teeth appear larger than others, a gum graft can be performed to correct asymmetry.
 (Though, if some teeth appear larger than others, this could ultimately be because of receding gums.)

-Once the tissue is removed from the palette, or roof of the mouth, a periodontist will secure it to the exposed root of the tooth, or teeth, and then pull the existing gum over the borrowed tissue, securing the tissue and gum with stitches.
-The goal is for the palette tissue and gum to reattach itself to the root surface of the tooth, giving the tooth structure and support.
+Once the tissue is removed from the palate or roof of the mouth, a periodontist will secure it to the exposed root of the tooth or teeth and then pull the existing gum over the borrowed tissue, securing the tissue and gum with stitches.
+The goal is for the palette tissue and gum to reattach itself to the tooth’s root surface, giving the tooth structure and support.
 The procedure is permanent and should not have to be performed more than once, though a patient may need another gum graft if gum recession appears in a different area of the mouth.

 If you’ve noticed your gum line changing, if any of your teeth are appearing larger than the others, or if you are experiencing sensitivity when you eat cold or hot foods, alert your dentist as soon as possible.
 A gum graft could be your saving grace.

 More Reasons You Might Need A Gum Graft